chatoffside/exodus/README.md

 # exodus
-Exodus is the frontend for managing smart contracts
+Exodus is a frontend for managing smart contracts

 ## Steps